DataDog/dd-sdk-ios/docs/rum_collection/data_collected.md

 | `action.name`        | string | Name of the user action.                                                        |
 | `action.target.name` | string | Element that the user interacted with.
 Only for automatically collected actions |

+## Data Storage

+Before uploading to Datadog, data is stored in cleartext in the cache directory (`Library/Caches`) of your application sandbox.

 ## Further Reading